4. clindet workflow#

 work/sage_pass_novel/{SAMPLE}-sage.vcf.gz

-concatenate above ‘novel’ with noalt VCF
+add_novel_sage_callsconcatenate above ‘novel’ with noalt VCF

 output: